-Forgettory and Neurodiversity
+Forgettory and neurodiversity

 For many neurodivergent individuals, this is the reality of how their short-term memory works.